orizens/orizens.com/src/pages/blog/2016-01-22-migrating-a-component-to-angular-2-from-angular-1-x-es2015.md

 ## Final Thoughts

 My overall experience is quite good.
-This &#8220;small&#8221; migration process went well enough &#8211; and still &#8211; a lot of work and exploration is left to complete the full Echoes app.
+This &#8220;small" migration process went well enough - and still - a lot of work and exploration is left to complete the full Echoes app.

-You can overview <a href="http://github.com/orizens/echoes-ng2" target="_blank">the complete code on github</a> &#8211; you can watch <a href="http://github.com/orizens/echoes-ng2/issues" target="_blank">the issues for any progress</a> on a specific component, service or other.
+You can overview <a href="http://github.com/orizens/echoes-ng2" target="_blank">the complete code on github</a> - you can watch <a href="http://github.com/orizens/echoes-ng2/issues" target="_blank">the issues for any progress</a> on a specific component, service or other.
 As I stated in the beginning of this article, I intend to write a series of articles about the migration process of Echoes Player from AngularJS to Angular (+2).

-I like how the component&#8217;s code is very concise in its meaning, quite readable and comes with error notification support (I use <a href="http://www.sublimetext.com/" target="_blank">sublimetext</a> with the <a href="https://packagecontrol.io/packages/TypeScript" target="_blank">typescript package</a>).
+I like how the component's code is very concise in its meaning, quite readable and comes with error notification support (I use <a href="http://www.sublimetext.com/" target="_blank">sublimetext</a> with the <a href="https://packagecontrol.io/packages/TypeScript" target="_blank">typescript package</a>).
 Also, the new template syntax is great and promotes readability.